-- All school construction bids shall be the immediate responsibility of the Superintendent or designee.
-All applicable Florida Statutes, State Board of Education rules, and School Board rules shall be observed in school construction bid procedures. - (2) The Superintendent or designee shall be responsible for preparing the legal notice for bids and shall determine that such notice meets the requirements of Florida Statutes and State Board of Education rules and contains the information needed by the prospective bidders to include the following: - (a) Date, time and place relating to submitting of bids; - (b) Pre-qualifications of bidder; - (c) Procedures for presenting bids; - (d) Conditions and terms for receiving bids; - (e) Procedures to be followed in opening and presenting bids to the School Board; and, - (f) Conditions for awarding contracts based on bids. - (3) The advertisement for construction manager or low bid for construction here in after called "bid" shall be published in at least one (1) local newspaper having circulation in the district.
-Such advertisement shall be published at least once each week for three (3) consecutive weeks and the last notice shall appear at least one (1) week prior to the opening of bids. - (4) In addition to the publishing of the advertisement for bids, the bid documents shall be sent to at least three (3) prospective bidders.
-The advertisement or specifications shall not specify the use of materials or systems by a sole source.
+- 2. Alternative Construction Methods.
+The Facilities Department will consider the following factors when determining which construction method (traditional bid; design-build; construction management or negotiated contract) will be used for each project: scope of work of the project, complexity of the task, the schedule for construction, availability of skilled personnel in the local marketplace and past experience on other projects. - 3.
+Advertising, Bidding and Awarding Contracts.
+Construction projects shall be advertised in a local newspaper within general circulation throughout the District for a minimum of once a week for three (3) consecutive weeks.
+The last notice shall appear at least seven (7) days prior to the date set for bid opening.
+Projects estimated to cost less than \$300,000 shall be advertised for a minimum of one week.
+All applicable Florida Statutes, State Board of Education rules, and School Board rules shall be observed in school construction bid procedures. - 4.
+The Superintendent or designee shall be responsible for preparing the legal notice for bids and shall determine that such notice meets the requirements of Florida Statutes and State Board of Education rules and contains the information needed by the prospective bidders to include the following - A. Project name and location; - B. Brief statement describing the work - C. From whom and when contract documents are available, including deposit or charge; - D. Date, time and place relating to submitting of bids; - E. Pre-qualifications of bidder; - F. Procedures for presenting bids: - G. Conditions and terms for receiving bids; - H. Procedures to be followed in opening and presenting bids to the School Board; and, - I. Conditions for awarding contracts based on bids. - 5.
+In addition to the publishing of the advertisement for bids, the bid documents shall be sent to at least three (3) prospective bidders.
+The advertisement or specifications shall not specify the use of materials or systems by a sole source. - 6.
+Construction Bids.
+General conditions are all costs incidental to but are not incorporated into the project after it is completed.
+General conditions and the project contingency will be negotiated.
+General conditions include (but are not limited to) the following: